Muoshy/Sonus7/README.md

 ![bode](img/bode.png)

 A final calculation is done to ensure the filter gains do not exceed the unity gain bandwidth (GBW) of the op amps.
 The actual amplification from the op amps is obtained from the noise gain.
 The noise gain is then multiplied with the corresponding mid frequency of each filter to obtain the (highest) GBW.
 This is also provided in the same MATLAB script.
 The calculation shows that all filters have a GBW below 2 MHz (TLC272), although the 16 kHz filter is close at 1.1 MHz.
-Thus, variations in temperature or other factors might limit the gain for 16 kHz filter.
+Thus, variations in temperature or other factors might limit the gain for 16 kHz filter and cause distortions.

 <img src="./img/gbw.png" width = 500>

 The filtered signals are fed into peak detectors to obtain the audio level for each.
 The audio levels are then fed into the comparators which control the LEDs.

 # Comparators
 The comparators are built from open loop op amps.
-Reference voltage levels are generated from a logarithmic resistor ladder (3 dB per step) and fed into the non-inverting inputs.
+Reference voltage levels are generated from a logarithmic resistor divider (3 dB per step) and fed into the non-inverting inputs, essentially a logarithmic [Kelvin divider](https://en.wikipedia.org/wiki/Kelvin%E2%80%93Varley_divider).
 The inverting input is fed with the audio level.
 The op amp output can now function as a current sink for the LEDs.
 Any time the audio level exceeds the reference voltage level, the output is pulled low, allowing current flow for that level.
 Each op-amp drives one level, resulting in 70 op amps in total for the comparator stage.

 # Construction